Investment grade bonds data: Hover over the charts to see the values at a given date. iBoxx EUR Corporates Index data provided by Markit Group Ltd

 We go into 2017 expecting only a modest tightening in spreads and the Markit iBoxx index is unlikely to visit the record lows.
 Even with the ECB lifting over €1.8bn of IG non-financial debt a week (10% of the eligible market overall) we are failing to see any material tightening.

-Q1 2015 threatened to see spreads tighten further into their all-time lows as the Markit iBoxx IG corporate bond index fell through B+100bp.
+Q1 2015 threatened to see spreads tighten further into their all-time lows as the Markit iBoxx investment grade bond index fell through B+100bp.
 Unfortunately, macro jitters and contagion from the US shale bubble busting impacted corporate bond markets and we have seen some severe retracement in spreads through 2015 and early 2016.

 The emissions scandal around VW served as a reminder of the single name event risk that can impact corporate bond markets even for blue chip national champions.
 It is unlikely that we see a meaningful recovery in spreads unless we see stability in global macro.